jeffalo13/junebug/README.md

 - 🐞 Draggable bug icon
 - 📸 Optional screenshot support (via `html2canvas`)
 - 📝 No form filling for the user - just a message
 - 📧 Emails reports directly to your support inbox.
-Out of the box, it sends emails through JuneBug’s AWS Lambda server, but this behavior can be overridden with a custom function.
+Out of the box, it sends emails through JuneBug’s AWS Lambda server, but this behavior can be overridden with a custom function (sendEmailOverrideFunction prop).
 - 🌙 Light/dark mode support

 ---